Brat Pack (comics): Plot

-By the end, all four teen heroes are irrevocably broken mentally, just like their predecessors: Beau is now a steroid addicted bully, Karlo a drug addict, and Shannon has become completely jaded and promiscuous.
+As the series progress, the four heroes systematically break their young charges mentally and physically.
+By the end, all four teen heroes are irrevocably broken mentally, just like their predecessors.
 Meanwhile, Cody finds himself repeatedly visiting Father Dunn.
-He reveals that all three of his fellow sidekicks hate and despise him, due to the fact that Midnight Mink doesn't overtly abuse and mock Cody like the other heroes do.
-He further states that he has become disaffected with the life of a hero, along with the sociopathic tendencies of Midnight Mink and the other members of Black October.
-He is angry and dissatisfied with Dunn, slamming a bottle of whiskey on his face and running out the scene.
+He reveals that all three of his fellow sidekicks hate and despise him.
+He further states that he has become disaffected with the life of a hero.